LinkedInLearning/level-up-rust-3041143/README.md

-# Rust Code Challenges: Challenge 5
+# Level Up Rust: Challenge 5

 Your challenge is to implement a trait, `MorseCode` for `String`.
 The `MorseCode` trait contains a method `to_morse_code()` that